pointOfive/Home/Code/README.md

 # Coding

+I work fluently in data analysis using either [R](#r) or [Python](#python), work comfortably in [SQL](#sql) and [bash](https://github.com/pointOfive/Home/tree/master/Compute#open-source-tools) environments, and am capable with core [C++](#c++) functionality.

 ## R

-I began using R in college,
-worked primarily in R during graduate school (except for a year during which I primarily used matlab), and worked primarily in R during my postdoctoral program and subsequent two work positions -- approximately ten years in total.
+I have used R for approximately ten years, beginning in college, continuing in graduate school (except for a year long period of matlab use) and during my postdoctoral program, and in my two subsequent work positions.
-As of approximately two years ago I switched over to Python (primarily for access to the scikit-learn library); however, I am more than comfortable using R if the necessary functionality is not yet available in a Python context.
+As of approximately two years ago I switched over to Python (primarily for access to the scikit-learn library); however, I use R when the necessary functionality is not available in a Python context.
 For example, please see the [R subdirectory](https://github.com/pointOfive/Examples/Code/SQL) for an analysis of job salaries using [Model Based Tree Partitioning](http://party.r-forge.r-project.org), a very interesting methodology for subgroup analysis that has recently received attention in the context of